Getting Started

 }

-The handler then query the persistence for all subscriptions that match the message type and endpoint name.
+The handler then queries the persistence for all subscriptions that match the message type and endpoint name.

 async Task<IEnumerable<Subscriber>> GetAddressesForEndpoint(string endpoint, MessageType messageType, ContextBag emptyContext)